Ukraine EU accession talks will be "difficult", European Council President Michel says

 European Commissioner for Agriculture Janusz Wojciechowski also predicted problems for Ukraine’s accession, specifically connected to the grain business.

 Pre-war there were strict import quotas on Ukraine’s export of agricultural goods to the EU under the terms of the Association Agreement.
 But since the beginning of the war all those customs barriers have been suspended as an indirect way of supporting the Ukrainian economy.
 The EU market has become the largest recipient of Ukrainian food products and raw materials.
-The jump in trade has impacted the neighbouring countries the most.
+The jump in trade has hit the neighbouring countries the most.

 Wojciechowski said that since the beginning of the war, Ukrainian exports to EU countries have increased from €7bn to €13bn in monetary terms.

-"An additional problem is that most of the exports remained in five neighbouring countries, including Poland, in the amount of €5bn.
+"An additional problem is that most of the exports remained in five neighbouring countries, including Poland, [amountin to] €5bn.
 We must not only monitor this but also sometimes react.
 Before the war, the main recipients of Ukrainian goods were the markets of Asia and Africa.
 Currently, Europe receives the most," he said, noting that agriculture will be the subject of difficult negotiations regarding Kyiv's accession to the EU.

-Robert Telus, Poland’s minister of agriculture, explicitly highlighted these problems during a meeting of the Council on Agriculture and Fisheries in Brussels on November 22.
+Robert Telus, Poland’s Minister of Agriculture, explicitly highlighted these problems during a meeting of the Council on Agriculture and Fisheries in Brussels on November 22.
 Telus discussed the issue with his counterparts from the Visegrad Group countries and the coalition of five front-line countries, although few details of the discussion were released.

 Telus emphasised the need to find solutions that “do not harm European farmers”, particularly in Poland and the other front-line countries, as Ukraine integrates into the EU.
 The ministers also discussed the transit of Ukrainian grain through the EU, expressing confidence that the flow is increasing and benefiting all parties involved.